wordhater/SoundboardPlus/README.md

-# Soundboard+
+# SoundboardPlus

-Allows a user to upload extra files for use in voice calls similar to voice calls
+Allows a user to upload extra files for use in voice calls similar to discord's soundboard in voice calls.

 ## Important

+**DO NOT USE ON LARGER DISCORD SERVERS WITH PEOPLE WHO YOU DONT KNOW OR TRUST.
+THERE IS PROBABLY SOME WAY USERS CAN MODIFY OTHER FILES ON THE HOST COMPUTER**

 Requires ffmpeg to be installed